 Adam wanted the circular logo added to a panel above the entrance door.
 And a short sentence declaring the trust’s status.
 With the original projecting sign repainted, Adam chose to add the trusts’ name to the sign faces.
 The fascia would be clean and legible, in addition to the shop address number.
 Ornamental lines below the window sills were also considered.

 I replicated the logomark and adjusted the lettering.
 Along with providing different layout options for the projecting sign and shopfront.
-Adam liked the layout options.
-In revising the designs, the fascia lettering was spread further along the top.
-And minor adjustments were made to the projecting sign.
+Adam liked the layout options and asked for revisions.
+The fascia lettering was spread further along the top and minor adjustments were made to the projecting sign.

 The shop colours are distinct.
 Two shades of blue contrast with the logomark’s palette.
 Several iterations of pale yellows and off whites were tested for the lettering.
-Following Adam’s approval of the artwork, I revised my quote and scheduled the project.
+I revised my quote and scheduled the project following Adam’s approval of the artwork.